 Usually, the fishing gear activity rates are a known input to the model.
-Sometimes, however, it may be necessary to use the model to hindcast the likely rates of activity given established values for the ecology model parameters, the scaling parameters linking effort to harvest ratios, and the relative spatial distribution of fioshing.
-This is a situation that might arise when the coupled fishing and ecology model system has been comprehensively fitted for a data-rich period of time, and is then being applied to a different data-poor period where the fishing gear activity rates are unknown or only approximately known.
+Sometimes, however, it may be necessary to use the model to hindcast the likely rates of activity given established values for the ecology

-Proposed values of the gear activity rates need to be contained in the standard fishing_activity.csv input file for the fishing fleet model.
-In addition, the model setup includes a separate csv file (fishing_gear_multiplier.csv) containing multipliers to be applied to each of these rates.
+Proposed values of the gear activity rates need to be contained in the standard fishing\activity\.csv input file for the fishing fleet model.
+In addition, the model setup includes a separate csv file (fishing\gear\multiplier.csv) containing multipliers to be applied to each of these rates.
 These are useful when conducting scenario experiments, but would ordinarily be set to 1.0.
 In the same way as for the effort-harvest ratio scaling value fitting, the simulated annealing code for optimizing the gear activity rates iterates the multiplier values to seek the combination producing the best fit of the overall model to the set of target data.
 At the end of the process, the code saves the history of proposed and accepted multiplier values.
 If deemed reasonable, the final accepted version of the multipliers can then be manually applied to the corresponding rates in the initial input file to produce an updated version.

-It is important to note that the models.path argument in the e2e_read() function call needs to point to a user workspace folder, not the default North Sea model provided with the package.
+It is important to note that the models.path argument in the e2e\read() function call needs to point to a user workspace folder, not the default North Sea model provided with the package.
 This is because the annealing function needs write-access to the model /Param folder, but the /extdata/Models folder in the package installation is read-only.
-To use the annealing function on the North Sea model, use the e2e_copy() function to make a copy of the North Sea model in the user workspace.
+To use the annealing function on the North Sea model, use the e2e\copy() function to make a copy of the North Sea model in the user workspace.